KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 <br><br>

 ### Questions:
-1. Which price are the most houses being sold and bought at and which price range has most activity and demand?
+1. Which price are the most houses being sold and bought at and furthermore which price range has most activity and demand?
 ### Model

 <br><br>